splunkdevabhi/SplunkModularInputsPythonFramework/implementations/snmp/appServer/static/README.md

-## Splunk SNMP Modular Input v1.0beta
+## Splunk SNMP Modular Input v1.0.1beta

 ## Overview

-This is a Splunk modular input add-on for polling SNMP attributes.
+This is a Splunk modular input add-on for polling SNMP attributes and catching traps.

 ## Features